patching...

 A barista at a beloved area coffee shop claims he was wrongly terminated over the summer for his union affiliation and is seeking legal action against his former employer.

-Jeff Bauer, 41, had worked at Ozzie's at Seventh Avenue and Lincoln Place for almost a year when he was terminated.
+Jeff Bauer, 41, had worked at at Seventh Avenue and Lincoln Place for almost a year when he was terminated.
 Last Wednesday, the National Labor Relations Board (NLRB) decided to issue a complaint against the coffee shop.

 According to Bauer, he was constantly praised by management as a model employee and even offered the manager position, which he turned down.